 Snowshoers, hikers, and winter fat bikers are welcome to use the edge of the trail.
 Please stay off the groomed skiing surface and respect the ski tracks and skating deck.
 Snowshoeing is permitted along the side of the groomed trail only.
 When trail conditions are soft, please avoid riding fat bikes to prevent rutting and protect the trail for skiers.

-Kettlebowl Ski Hill is open this weekend.
+Kettlebowl Ski Hill is open this weekend, from noon to 4 pm.

 The hill is typically open Saturdays and Sundays from noon to 4 pm.
 Antigo Ski will have skis, boots, and snowboards available for rent whenever the hill is open.